Hatim-lz/RFM_Analysis/README.md

 # Decoding the RFM Analysis Process
 The final result of this query is a temporary table named #rfm that contains information about each customer's RFM scores and other relevant details.

-- **How Quartiles Work :**
-Quartiles are a statistical tool that divides a dataset into four equal parts.
+**How Quartiles Work ?** Quartiles are a statistical tool that divides a dataset into four equal parts.
 In the context of RFM analysis:
 * rfm_recency represents the Recency quartile (1 to 4).
 * rfm_frequency represents the Frequency quartile (1 to 4).
 * rfm_monetary represents the MonetaryValue quartile (1 to 4).
+*
 ![Example](Images/01.png)

-- ** rfm_cell**:
+- **rfm_cell**:
 The composite RFM score for each customer is calculated by adding up their quartile scores for Recency, Frequency, and MonetaryValue.
 This provides a single numerical value that summarizes the customer's behavior across these three dimensions.

 - **rfm_cell_string**:
 The string representation is created by concatenating the individual quartile values for Recency, Frequency, and MonetaryValue.

 ![Example](Images/02.png)